 Acknowledgments

+This work was supported by funding from the San Francisco Bay Nutrient Management Strategy (NMS).
 We thank the staff of the US Geological Survey that collect and maintain long-term monitoring data in San Francisco Bay.
-This work benefited from discussions with the San Francisco Bay Nutrient Technical Workgroup and Steering Committee.
-We thank James D. Hagy III for reviewing an earlier draft of this manuscript.
+This work benefited from discussions with the NMS Nutrient Technical Workgroup and Steering Committee.
+We thank James D. Hagy III and two anonymous reviewers for providing helpful comments on this manuscript.

 References